跳转到主要内容

 Image of participants in RSA audit on Northeast Eighth Street

-Most of Bellevue’s fatal and serious-injury collisions occur on a relatively small number of city streets, known as the high-injury network.
-To address safety concerns on these streets, Bellevue conducts road safety assessments to identify safety issues, particularly for vulnerable road users such as those walking, biking or rolling.
+Most of Bellevue’s fatal and serious-injury collisions occur on a relatively small number of city streets, known as the High Injury Network (HIN).
+To address safety concerns on these streets, Bellevue conducts road safety assessments (RSAs) to identify safety issues, particularly for vulnerable road users such as those walking, biking or rolling.

-Road safety assessments (RSA's) incorporate technical analysis with community engagement to identify safety concerns and potential solutions.
-In this way, the assessments are a data-informed and community-inspired approach to connect the high-injury network to implementation of traffic safety countermeasures.
-The City of Bellevue has completed eight assessments on arterials such as Northeast 8th Street and near Bellevue School Zones conducted between 2021-2023.
+RSAs incorporate technical analysis with community engagement to identify potential improvements.
+In this way, the assessments are a data-informed and community-inspired approach to connect the HIN to potential traffic safety countermeasures.
+The City of Bellevue completed eight assessments on arterials such as Northeast 8th Street and near Bellevue School Zones between 2021-2023.

-In 2024, the city was awarded federal funding through the Safe Streets and Roads for All (SS4A) program to conduct road safety assessments for an additional 13.7 miles of the HIN between 2025-2029.
+In 2024, the city was awarded federal funding through the Safe Streets and Roads for All (SS4A) program to conduct road safety assessments for an additional 13.7 miles of Bellevue's HIN between 2025-2029.
+There are seven RSAs planned between 2025-2027.
+Each RSA will be summarized in a draft Technical Memo and all SS4A funded RSAs will be combined in a final report, estimated for 2028.
+Completed road safety assessment Technical Memos are provided below:

 Connecting assessments to implementation